Question From ( 51 To 100 )

 Explanation

+Second Intercostal Space: The pleural tap is typically performed in the second intercostal space to avoid injury to neurovascular structures that run along the upper ribs.
+Midclavicular Line: This is the anterior midline of the chest, passing through the midpoint of the clavicle.
+Choosing this line helps to avoid damage to major vessels and nerves.
 Avoidance of Largest Percussion Dullness: While percussion dullness may indicate the presence of fluid, in the case of pneumothorax, there is an accumulation of air rather than fluid.
 Therefore, the site of largest percussion dullness is not the optimal location for pleural tap in pneumothorax.
+Correctly selecting the second intercostal space on the midclavicular line allows for safer and more effective drainage in the context of pneumothorax |

 96. A 27-year-old woman complains of pain and morning stiffness in the small joints of her hands.
 Her condition is weather-dependent.
 Objectively, she presents with swelling and deformation of her proximal interphalangeal joints and her second and third metacarpophalangeal joints X-ray of the hands detects bone erosions (usurations) and signs of osteoporosis.
 What is the most likely diagnosis in this case?

-A. Rheumatoid arthritis
+A. Rheumatoid arthritisĀ

-B. Rheumatic polyarthritis
+B. Rheumatic polyarthritisĀ

-C. Psoriatic arthritis
+C. Psoriatic arthritisĀ

-D. Systemic scleroderma
+D. Systemic sclerodermaĀ

 E. Systemic lupus erythematosus

-Answer: Rheumatoid arthritis
+Answer: Rheumatoid arthritisĀ

 Explanation